The Living Dead

 At one time, everyone agreed that the verb get had two past participles: got and gotten.
 (The past participle is the form of a verb that’s used with have, had, or has.)
 It’s true that the British stopped using have gotten about 300 years ago, while we in the Colonies kept using both have got and have gotten.
 But the result is not that Americans speak improper English.
 The result is that we have retained a nuance of meaning that the unfortunate Britons have lost.

-When we say, Bruce has got three Armani suits, we mean he has them in his possession.
-It’s another way of saying he has them.
+When we say, Fabio has got three Armani suits, we mean he has them in his possession.
+It’s another way of saying that he has or owns them.

-When we say, Bruce has gotten three Armani suits, we mean he’s acquired or obtained them.
+When we say, Fabio has gotten three Armani suits, we mean that he has acquired or has obtained them.

 It’s a very useful distinction, and one that the British would do well to reacquire.